 Steven Sessegnon (Fulham)

-Fulham receive more updated player faces than any other club: 13 in total, including the previously mentioned Odoi, and Steven Sessegnon, twin brother of 2017/18 hero Ryan Sessegnon.
-Which is especially curious as the latter does not get a scanned face in the update, despite being widely considered the West London side’s best player.
+Fulham initially received more updated player faces than any other club: 13 in total, including the previously mentioned Odoi, and Steven Sessegnon, twin brother of 2017/18 hero Ryan Sessegnon.
+Which was especially curious as the latter didn't get a scanned face in the initial November update, despite being widely considered the West London side’s best player.
+However…

 Neil Etheridge (Cardiff)

-Sporting a haircut that you’d describe as ‘sharp’ in every possible sense, Etheridge instantly becomes one of FIFA 19’s best-looking goalkeepers – just be warned that his virtual abilities aren’t quite so flattering.
-Also new from Cardiff are Joe Bennett, Kadeem Harris, Sean Morrison, Josh Murphy, Callum Peterson, Joe Ralls and Bobby Reid.
+Sporting a haircut that you’d describe as ‘sharp’ in every possible sense, Etheridge instantly became one of FIFA 19’s best-looking goalkeepers – just be warned that his virtual abilities aren’t quite so flattering.
+Also new from Cardiff in the first update were Joe Bennett, Kadeem Harris, Sean Morrison, Josh Murphy, Callum Peterson, Joe Ralls, and Bobby Reid, with seven more players added a fortnight later.

 Joao Moutinho (Wolves)